HCJPD Education Services

 Excel Academy Charter School

-All young people placed by the courts in detention and residential facilities are provided educational services under one, comprehensive academic program, Excel Academy Charter School, which is funded by the Texas Education Agency (TEA) and state and federal grants.
+All young people placed by the courts in Harris County juvenile detention and residential facilities are provided educational services under one, comprehensive academic program, Excel Academy Charter School, which is funded by the Texas Education Agency and state and federal grants.

-The Charter School provides a regular school year program and a summer school program to enable students to continuously improve their educational skills.
-Excel Academy focuses on student progression in core academic curriculum, TAKS/STAAR remediation, vocational education, and life skills.
-The Charter School also has a campus for young people on probation who desire an alternative to traditional high school.
-Henry Gonzales, Executive Director of Harris County Juvenile Probation Department, also serves as the Superintendent of the Charter School.
+Excel Academy Charter School provides a regular school year program and a summer school program enabling students to continuously improve their educational skills.
+The charter school focuses on student progression in core academic curriculum, TAKS/STAAR remediation, vocational education, and life skills and includes The Opportunity Center campus for currently and previously system involved young people who desire alternate education opportunities over a traditional high school modality.

 Education Advocacy